Baksling/P7-SMAcc/README.md

 The plots show the number of components used in the model on the x axis, with time on the y axis.
 The comparison table shows the fastest processing time on the CPU and GPU and the performance ratio between the two (GPU_time / CPU_time).
 The power ratio (from the paper) is calculated by taking the speedup multiplied with the CPU power divided by the GPU power ((speedup * CPU_wattage) / GPU_wattage).

+CPU power consumption is assumed to be 450W and GPU power consumption is assumed to be 250W, as those were the values for the hardware used in the paper.

 ## Run from source